nodejs/node/deps/npm/doc/misc/npm-developers.md

   use the name to specify that it runs on node, or is in JavaScript.
-  You can use the "engines" field to explicitly state the versions of node (or whatever else) that your program requires, and it's pretty well assumed that it's javascript.
+  You can use the "engines" field to explicitly state the versions of node (or whatever else) that your program requires, and it's pretty well assumed that it's JavaScript.

   It does not necessarily need to match your github repository name.